 MORE INFORMATION ABOUT COVID-19

-In addition to periodically checking the Fall 2020 page for updates related to the university’s operational plan, parents and supporters of Clarion University students are strongly encouraged to join the Clarion University Parent 2 Parent Portal.
+In addition to periodically checking the Spring 2021 page for updates related to the university’s operational plan, parents and supporters of Clarion University students are strongly encouraged to join the Clarion University Parent 2 Parent Portal.

 You can register in the portal and create an account by using an email, Facebook, or Linkedin account.
 Once your account is created, you can sign up for “Communities” that interest you.
 All new members are automatically included in the “Clarion University News” Community, so you never miss out on an important University updates.